Chellamay: Plot

 Meanwhile, Muthaazhagi occurs with a severe illness in her womb due to which her mother begs Chellamma had no other option to save her daughter.
 Chellamma pays for the operation and saves Muthazhagu, where she asks for forgiveness from Chellamma, and they join each other.

 Using this reason, Chellamma makes wedding plans for Anjali and Sathish secretly.
 Meanwhile, Kattathurai alias Karuppu has joined a child abducting gang leaving aside his wife, Kalaivani and works for a female gangster, Kamini (Sangeetha Balan) where they abduct children.
 Meanwhile, Anjali and Vasu's wedding preparations are made against Vasu's mother and Madhumitha, however, in a turn of events, Anjali marries Satish and Vasu marries Amudha.
 Anjali is harassed by Sethupathy, while Amudha suffers torture from Visalam and Kavitha who moves in next door.
 Also, Thavasi goes to Kaasi and send Gomathi who awaits her revenge to assist Sneha.
 They get together and do several deeds like killing DC Sethupathi and Rekha, stealing Chellama's baby using Kamini and blackmailing her about the child.
 Vadamalai hides the fact about the baby from Chellamma, however, realises it later on.
 Also, Sneha beats Vadamalai, and he goes missing, and Kadarkarai gets arrested for this.
 Sneha and Gomathi send this to Rathna's phone as an MMS, and she commits suicide seeing the video.
 Also, several problems arise when Vadamalai's uncle turns against Chellamma and separates Vadamalai and Chellamma, and also kidnaps Chellama's baby from Gomathi.
 He along with Maya, his friend rob Vadamalai of his wealth but he gets cheated by Dhanam.

 Meanwhile, AK kills the other two rapists using Sanjeevi and is imprisoned and writes his will in favour of Chellamma, which angers Madhumitha who insults Chellamma and plots along with Satish to destroy Chellamma.
 Also, Amudha works for a company owned by Moorthy who lusts for her and tries to rape her.
 However she kills him, and she and Maniarasu dispose of the body, yet a cop, Raghunath videos it and in return asks for money and also tries to have sex with Amudha.
-However, Chellamma saves her and hands over the evidence to AC SIvaranjini, who however changes the case in favour of Moorthy, as he is her brother and arrests AMudha and Mani.
+However, Chellamma saves her and hands over the evidence to AC Sivaranjini, who however changes the case in favour of Moorthy, as he is her brother and arrests AMudha and Mani.

 Meanwhile, Sneha shoots Kadarkarai and is sent to Jail, and Thavasi goes Mad.
 Later, however, she comes out and acts in favour of everyone and marries Kadarkarai.
 However, she kills him and blames Chellamma for it.
 Also, Chellamma finds Shanthi, Moorthy's wife who testifies against him and saves Amudha and Mani and gets Sivaranjini stripped of her police position.
 Sivaranjini joins with Sneha and starts annoying Chellamma.
-Meanwhile, Vadamalai marries Gayathri (VIjayalkshmi) and starts living with her.
+Meanwhile, Vadamalai marries Gayathri (Vijayalakshmi) and starts living with her.
 However, problems continuously arise between them and Chellamma.